In Brief

 The Wind Has Already Arrived

-If you are reading this and something in you recognizes it as true — if something in your chest says yes even while your mind is still arguing — that recognition is itself the evidence.
-Dead people do not recognize truth.
-Stone hearts do not say yes.
-The very fact that you can hear this means the wind has already blown.
-The birth has already happened.
-You did not attend it.
-But you woke up breathing.
+If something in you recognizes this as true — if something in your chest says yes even while your mind is still arguing — that recognition is itself the evidence.
+Dead people do not recognize truth; stone hearts do not say yes.
+The very fact that you can hear this means the wind has already blown through you.
+You did not attend the birth.
+You woke up breathing.

 The birth is already behind you.